Mirabilis jalapa [mih-RAB-ih-liss, ha-lap-a] is one of the most widely grown species of the family Nyctaginaceae.

 Plant the roots after the end of winter.
 This ensures better flowering.

-No matter what method of propagation you use, make sure the planting location receives direct sunlight for about 4 to 6 hours daily.
+No matter what method of propagation you use, make sure the planting location receives 4 to 6 hours of full sun daily.

 Under optimum conditions, the plant can self-seed.